Skip to main content

 Q. Where is the audio stored?
 A. Only in browser memory, and discarded once captioning finishes.
 It's never sent to VideoBuff servers, Hugging Face, or any other external service.
 The model weights, on the other hand, are downloaded once from Hugging Face and stored in the browser's Cache API / IndexedDB (same behavior as a normal cached web resource).

 Q. Can I edit captions on a mobile browser?
-A. Editing text and downloading SRT/VTT/TXT works on mobile, but given the model download size (600 MB to 1 GB) and inference cost, a desktop browser is recommended.
+A. Editing text and downloading SRT/VTT/TXT works on mobile, but given the model download size (~1 GB) and inference cost, a desktop browser is recommended.
 Mobile devices may struggle with the initial download and the battery hit.

 Q. Does this work for vertical (9:16) short-form video?
 A. Yes.
 Font size and max characters per line are auto-adjusted based on the project's canvas aspect ratio.
 On a 9:16 canvas the splitter shortens each caption line so it stays inside the frame.

 Q. How do I improve caption accuracy?
-A. Three things help: (1) pick the High Quality model (Whisper Large v3 Turbo); (2) record with the mic close to the speaker and minimal background noise; (3) for existing recordings, run noise reduction and loudness normalization first — either inside VideoBuff via audio mixing or in our sister tool AudioBuff — before captioning.
+A. Two things help: (1) record with the mic close to the speaker and minimal background noise; (2) for existing recordings, run noise reduction and loudness normalization first — either inside VideoBuff via audio mixing or in our sister tool AudioBuff — before captioning.
+VideoBuff uses a single high-accuracy model (Whisper Large v3 Turbo) for everyone, so there's no model tier to switch.

 When the auto-caption button is missing (advanced)